gravitational/careers/challenges/fullstack/challenge.md

 * [ ] The API should reject requests from unauthenticated users
 * [ ] The UI should redirect unauthenticated users to a login page.
-After a succesful login, users should be directed back to the page they initially requested.
+After a successful login, users should be directed back to the page they initially requested.
 * [ ] The UI should provide a way for users to log out.